Skip to content

 Engagement with Companies working group

 We are seeking to not duplicate work already done by other engagement initiatives, but rather to build on them and identify collective biodiversity engagement opportunities.
 To this end, we have made an inventory of ongoing collective engagement initiatives.
-Members use this information to set up new collective engagement initiatives and invite others to join.
+Members use this information to set up new collective engagement initiatives and invite others to join their specific engagements with companies on biodiversity.
 In 2023, the working group will update its guide on engagement with companies regarding biodiversity, including a translation of the Global Biodiversity Framework (GBF) goals and targets into engagement questions.
+A subgroup is also creating sector specific guidance to engagement with companies.

 Co-chairs: Sonya Likhtman (Federated Hermes Limited) and Arthur van Mansvelt (Achmea IM)